NARIC's Web Policies

 NARIC may collect several pieces of information from its patrons.
 These include:

-General Internet user information including browser type, number of pages viewed, specific URLs of pages viewed, and entering and exiting URLs.
+General Internet user information including browser type, number of pages viewed, specific URLs of pages viewed, search terms used, and entering and exiting URLs.
 General Internet user information is collected solely for internal purposes and is not distributed to the public.
+We may use information on a search session (session IDs) to provide a list of previous searches and to suggest similar search strategies.

 Email addresses are collected for three email alert services: REHABDATA Connection, News and Notes from the NIDILRR Community and Beyond, and the NIDILRR Announcements List.
 These lists are used only for these purposes.
 Emails will not be shared or otherwise distributed to other outlets.